MThicklin/Veeam-LogDiver/README.md

 # Veeam LogDiver aka LogDiver
-A Log diver that pulls warning and error entries from VB&R logs.
+A script to pull warning and error entries from VB&R logs.

 LogDiver isn't meant to replace troubleshooting but make it esier to locate the errors inside the logs.